Harshitham195/Harshitham195/README.md

-**Welcome to My GitHub Portfolio!**
+# Welcome to My GitHub Portfolio! 🚀

-## About Me
+**About Me**

 🎓 **Education:**
-Currently pursuing a Master of Science in Business Analytics at California State University, East Bay.
+Pursuing a Master of Science in Business Analytics at California State University, East Bay.

 💼 **Experience:**
-- Synechron (Attra)
+🔹 Synechron (Attra)
-- Juniper Networks
+🔹 Juniper Networks
-- CGI
+🔹 CGI

 🛠️ **Skills:**
 Python, SQL, data visualization, and more.

 📁 **Portfolio:**
-Showcases projects demonstrating my technical expertise.
+Explore projects showcasing my technical expertise and creativity.

 **Connect With Me**

-Interested in discussing opportunities in analytics or software testing?
-Let’s connect on [LinkedIn](https://www.linkedin.com/in/hmadihalli/) or email me at [harshitham195@gmail.com](mailto:harshitham195@gmail.com).
+🤝 Let’s connect on [LinkedIn](https://www.linkedin.com/in/hmadihalli/) or drop me an email at [harshitham195@gmail.com](mailto:harshitham195@gmail.com).

-Thank you for visiting!
+✨ Thank you for visiting - I look forward to connecting with you!

 <h3 align="left">Delving Into My Expertise:</h3>